raspberrypilearning/using-pip-on-windows/worksheet.md

     If you saw Python start up, skip to the next section.
 If you saw an error message instead, follow the steps below to add Python to your PATH.

-1. In the Windows search bar, type in `python.exe` but DON’T click on it in the menu.
-Instead, __right click__ on it and select **Open file location**
+1. In the Windows search bar, type in `python.exe`, but **don't** click on it in the menu.
+Instead, **right click** on it and select **Open file location**

     ![Find where Python is installed](images/find-python-location.png)

-1. A window should open up with some files and folders - this is where Python is installed.
-Right click on the address bar at the top and select `Copy address as text`
+1. A window should open up with some files and folders: this is where Python is installed.
+Right click on the address bar at the top and select **Copy address as text**.

     ![Copy Python location](images/copy-address.png)

-1. From the main Windows menu, open the Control Panel
+1. From the main Windows menu, open the Control Panel:

     ![Open control panel](images/control-panel.png)

-1. In the search box on the top right, type in `environment`, then in the search results click on `Edit environment variables for your account`
+1. In the search box on the top right, type in `environment`, then in the search results click on **Edit environment variables for your account**:

     ![Environment variables](images/environment.png)

-1. If there is already a variable listed called `Path`, click on it to select it then click `Edit...`.
-If it does not exist, instead click `New...`
+1. If there is already a variable listed called **Path**, click on it to select it, then click **Edit...**.
+If it does not exist, instead click **New...**

     ![Access path variable](images/env-variables.png)

-1. In this popup box click `New` and then paste in the address you copied earlier.
-Then click `New` again, paste in the address again and add `Scripts\` at the end.
-Press `OK` twice to finish editing environment variables.
+1. In this popup box click **New** and then paste in the address you copied earlier.
+Then click **New** again, paste in the address again and add `Scripts\` at the end.
+Press OK twice to finish editing environment variables.

     ![Add Python to the path](images/add-python-path.png)

-1. Close the command prompt window if it is still open, then re-open it.
+1. If the the command prompt window is still open, close it, then re-open it.
 This will make sure the changes have taken effect in the command prompt you are using.

-1. Once again, type in `python` at the command prompt and press the enter key.
+1. Once again, type in `python` at the command prompt and press the Enter key.
 You should now see Python start successfully.
 Press `Ctrl` + `c` to exit the Python shell.

 ## Installing pip